Remit Training sale puts new owners in the driving seat

 A large automobile apprenticeship provider has been sold to a private equity-backed training firm.

-Sue Pittock and Rob Foulston have handed over ownership of Remit Training to Inspiro Learning for an undisclosed sum on Tuesday.
+Sue Pittock and Rob Foulston handed over ownership of Remit Training to Inspiro Learning for an undisclosed sum on Tuesday.

 Inspiro Learning, formerly Babcock Skills Development and Training Limited, was itself bought by Beech Tree Private Equity in September.